 - Waiver.
 The waiver of or breach of any condition of this Agreement shall not be considered to be a waiver of any other condition.
 If any condition of this Agreement shall be held to be invalid, the remainder of the Agreement shall be valid and enforceable.

 The University’s residential facilities are solely intended for occupancy by its registered students.
 University has discretion to require any first-year and second-year University student to live in Housing on a space-available basis.
 University extends any occupancy license to any University student as a privilege, and not a right.
 To be eligible for Housing a University student must:

 - Be enrolled in classes for the duration of time they are living on campus; and

 - Maintain at least twelve credit hours per each semester to which that assignment applies.

-A new University student must include a $500 admission deposit with each Housing application.
-One hundred and fifty dollars of the admission deposit serves as a housing reservation, becomes a security deposit upon occupancy, and is required with the student’s application.
+A new University student must include a five hundred ($500) admission deposit to secure their spot at the University.
+One hundred and fifty dollars ($150) of the admission deposit serves as a housing reservation, becomes a damage deposit upon occupancy, and is required for all students living in Housing.
 This deposit reserves a space in Housing on a first-come, first-served basis.
 After Housing is filled to capacity, University places any applicant who submits that deposit on a waiting list in order of deposits received.

 If Housing is filled, then the University reserves a right to place You in an overflow accommodation until a regular Unit is available.
 Any student who chooses to withdraw a housing application must notify ORL.
-University has no duty to refund a deposit that it receives unless an unforeseen circumstance makes it necessary to initiate withdrawal from Housing.
+The University has no duty to refund a deposit.
+New students are subject to the University’s Withdrawal and Refund Policy upon occupancy.

 University makes Housing assignments for new students after receiving each deposit and properly-completed housing application.
 University sends each new student’s room assignment to the student’s University email address by early August.